turingschool/curriculum/tutorials/debugging/outputting_text.markdown

   end
 ```

-Then in the view templates just use it instead of the built in `debug`:
+Then in the view templates just use it instead of the built-in `debug`:

 ```erb
 <%= d @product %>